El Rushbo and the Limbaugh Institute for Advanced Conservative Studies.

 And in other news, a box of puppies was found on the interstate.

-You seriously did not spend more than a minute.
+I was like, holy crap, you seriously did not spend more than a minute.

-They spent five minutes after that on puppies in a box.
+They spent five minutes after that.

 Christy, you're singing my song.

-They think Benghazi is some guy.
+Seriously, they think Benghazi is some guy.

-What they think is that Benghazi is a guy who made a video that caused a riot and he's in jail now.
+What they think is that Benghazi is a guy who made a video that caused a riot, and he's in jail now.

 They didn't even know about the video.